Yamaai-no-Yado KIYASUYA

 Hot Spring (Onsen) Report

 “Yamaai-no-Yado KIYASUYA” uses two types of spring sources.
-The main source is a “Sodium - Chloride springs” (temperature 76.9°C) drawn from Sujiyu Onsen Supply Co.
-It is a hot spring containing salt, which has a bactericidal effect, and bathing in it can reduce Cuts and...
+The main source is a “Sodium - Chloride springs” (temperature 80.3°C) drawn from Sujiyu Onsen Supply Corporation.
+The hydrogen ion concentration is pH 7.9 (Weakly alkaline).
+Weakly alkaline hot springs help...
 Read more →

 Transportation Access